LiITA-LOD/LiITA_LemmaBank/README.md

 ##  RELATIONAL DATABASE DESCRIPTION

-[MariaDB](https://mariadb.com/) gzipped dump is provided in the root folder.
+zipped dump is provided in the root folder.

 ### Main tables